wmo-im/wis2box-training/documentation/docs/practical-sessions/data-conversion-tools.md

     This will display the latitude and longitude values in the BUFR data.

-## bufr2bufr conversion

-wis2box can ingest binary data in BUFR format using the `wis2box.data.bufr4.ObservationDataBUFR` plugin included in wis2box.

-This plugin will split the BUFR file into individual BUFR messages and publish each message to the MQTT broker.
-If the station for the corresponding BUFR message is not defined in the wis2box station metadata, the message will not be published.

-Since you used the `surface-based-observations/synop` template in the previous session you data mappings include the plugin `FM-12 data converted to BUFR` for the dataset mappings.
-This plugin loads the module `wis2box.data.synop2bufr.ObservationDataSYNOP2BUFR` to ingest the data.

-!!! question "Ingesting binary data in BUFR format"

-    Run the following command to copy the binary data file `bufr-example.bin` into the `wis2box-incoming` bucket in MinIO:

-    ```bash
-    python3 copy_file_to_incoming.py bufr-example.bin
-    ```

-Check the Grafana dashboard and MQTT Explorer to see if the test-data was successfully ingested and published and if you see any errors, try to resolve them.

-!!! question "Verify the data ingest"

-    How many messages were published to the MQTT broker for this data sample?

 ??? success "Click to reveal answer"

     You will